meilisearch/documentation/advanced_guides/ranking.md

 Here is the list of all the `criteria` that are executed in this specific order by default:

 - `Number of Typos` - The less typos there are beween the query words and the document words, the more relevant is the document.
-- `Number of Words` - A document containing more of the query words will be more important than one that contains less.
+- `Number of Words` - A document containing more of the query words will be more relevant than one that contains less.
 - `Words Proximity` - The closer the query words are in the document the better is the document.
 - `Attribute` - A document containing the query words in a more important attribute than another document is considered better.
 - `Position` - A document containing the query words at the start of an attribute is considered better than a document that contains them at the end.